robayet002/Improving-Breast-Cancer-Diagnosis-Accuracy-Using-SVM-and-GridSearch/README.md

 Breast cancer is one of the most common cancers among women worldwide.
 Early diagnosis is crucial for effective treatment and improved survival rates.
 This project uses a Support Vector Machine (SVM), a powerful machine learning algorithm, to classify breast cancer as either benign or malignant based on features extracted from cell images.

 Dataset:
-The dataset used in this project is the Breast Cancer Wisconsin (Diagnostic) Data Set, which is available from the UCI Machine Learning Repository.
+The dataset used in this project is the Breast_Cancer_diagnosis.CSV Data Set, which is available from the UCI Machine Learning Repository.
 It consists of features computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 Features: 30 numeric features
 Classes: 2 (benign and malignant)
 Samples: 569